-The Pamir Highway is a journey steeped in magic, conjuring images of a bygone era and taking you away from the familiarity of the modern world.
-A remote route through high mountainous lands, it’s both a geographical feast for the senses and a cultural treat.
-Mountains, valleys, lakes and high plateaus serve up an ever changing array of amazing vistas, while the divergence between the Tajik West and Kyrgyz East offers a fascinating insight into the peoples of this starkly beautiful region.
+A remote route through high mountainous lands, a journey on the Pamir Highway is both a geographical feast for the senses and a cultural treat.
+Mountains, valleys, lakes and high plateaus serve up an ever changing array of spectacular vistas, while the divergence between the Tajik West and Kyrgyz East offers a fascinating insight into the peoples of this starkly beautiful region.
 It’s this variety that helps to make a trip through the Pamirs so special.

 Read through the full guide, or jump to a specific section by clicking the links below

 Watch the behind the scenes version of our Pamir Highway road trip on our Instagram Stories Highlights

 We’ve marked each of the three Pamir Highway routes outlined below on this map, along with key sights, hikes, side trips, suggested accommodation, etc. Tap the menu button at the top left for more info, to toggle routes on and off, and to switch between satellite and terrain view.
 See the expandable info boxes below for tips on how to save this map and download offline versions for use on the road.

 HOW TO SAVE THIS MAP (ONLINE VERSION)

 To save this map to use online on desktop or mobile just tap the star symbol at the top.
 When you open Google Maps on your phone, navigate to ‘Saved’ at the bottom, then swipe along to ‘Maps’ at the top.
 You’ll find this map in your list of maps.
 On desktop, click the three lines at the top left, select ‘Your Places’, then ‘Maps’.
 Click the map, then scroll down and select ‘Open in My Maps’ to access the interactive version.